carpentries-incubator/high-dimensional-stats-r/reviews.md

 &#x2611; The lesson has been developed using The Carpentries template.
 As such, a number of requirements are fulfilled:

-- Alt text and captions complete for Episodes 1, 2, 5 in line with [The Carpentries guide](https://carpentries.org/blog/2022/11/accathon/).
+- Alt text and captions complete in line with [The Carpentries guide](https://carpentries.org/blog/2022/11/accathon/).
 - Conforms to the [The Carpentries Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html).
 - Testing that the lesson is appropriate for the target audience identified, is accurate, descriptive and easy to understand and is structured to manage cognitive load.
 - Does not use dismissive language.